CoderDojoPL/stacja_pogodowa/system_image/readme.txt

 You need 2GB SD card, best is Class 10.
 The system is prepared as IMG file, which is RAW image of SD CARD (2GB).
-Image is avaible at: http://j.mp/galileo-debian-img MD5 sum is avaible at: http://j.mp/galileo-debian-md5
+Image is avaible at: http://j.mp/galileo-debian-img  (about 0,6 GB file) MD5 sum is avaible at: http://j.mp/galileo-debian-md5

 This guide is based on Debian Ubuntu 12.04 LTS, the same can be done with MS-Windows, but it is over the scope of this documentation.
 The Ubuntu is FREE Software avaible for everyone.
 In this case we use special flavour/remix called FREE_Desktop avaible for polish education on http://j.mp/FREE_Desktop

-Image is compressed with bzip2 tool to be smaller for downloading, you must uncompress it: adasiek@adasiek-ThinkPad-X200:$ bzip2 -d debian-coderdojo-clean.img.bz2 ( GUI: deb_image_unpack.png )
+Image is compressed with bzip2 tool to be smaller for downloading, you must uncompress after download: adasiek@adasiek-ThinkPad-X200:$ bzip2 -d debian-coderdojo-clean.img.bz2 ( GUI: deb_image_unpack.png )